airnativeextensions/nativeextensions-documentation/docs/adverts/add-the-extension.md

 sidebar_label: Add the Extension
 ---

-First step is always to add the extension to your development environment.
-To do this use the tutorial located [here](/docs/tutorials/getting-started).
+Here we will show you how to add the extension to your development environment and make the necessary changes to your application descriptor to correctly support the extension.

-The dependencies and manifest additions are specific to the platform you are utilising so we have separated the guides here based on the platforms:
+The dependencies and manifest additions are specific to the service you are utilising so we have separated the guides here based on the services:

 - [AdMob](platform/admob)
 - [Huawei](platform/huawei)